team-gecko-17/trip-viewer/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
-about: Describe this issue template's purpose here.
+name: Build Issue Template
+about: This template is used to create an issue automatically as a result of a build
-title: ''
+title: 'Build Issue'
-labels: ''
-assignees: ''

 ---